GandhiTC/ThreadsafeFramework/ReadMe.txt

 I've tried to keep the project as simple as possible while still adding as many features as possible so that others can use it to learn from.

+NOTE:	In example 2, the test logs into a MySQL database to retrieve the URL, username, & password.
+		This is done purely to show an example at work, it is not recommended in production.
+		Instead, look into saving sensitive values into environment variables.

+NOTE:	I've added a custom filter for the loggers used in this project.
+		If you log an error where the message is "^^", it will add a blank line to the logs.
+		ie:  logger.error("^^");

 ---------------------------------------------------------------------------------------------------------------------------------------